fadendaten/ski_binding_calculator/README.md

 - <code>type</code> ["Type1-", "Type1", "Type2", "Type3", "Type3+"]

 ###Codes
-In ISO 11088 are so-called codes defined.
-We redefined those one letter codes as digits as follows:
+In ISO 11088 Table B.1 are codes defined.
+We redefined the names of those codes from one letter to one digit as follows:
 - A => 0
 - B => 1
 - C => 2